ubs121/flashcard/README.md

 * Google App Engine
 * ES6 by Babel.js

-## Requirement

-* **Responsiveness** - App is equally functional on mobile and desktop, using responsive design to ensure its displayed in a a usable state.
-* **Inputs** - All form inputs have appropriate types, labels, placeholders, and immediately validated.
-* **Offline functionality** - Application defaults to offline-first fuctionality, functioning if a network connection doesn't  exist.
-* **Accessibility** - All images have alternative text, focus is appropriately managed, elements are semantically used appropriately.
-When semantic elements are not used ARIA roles are properly applied.
-Colors and contrast are managed.
-* **Components** - If components are used, they are self-contained units of functionality and declaratively configurable.
-* **Home Screen Installable** - The application is installable to user's home screen.
-* **Architecture** - Application follows the recommended architecture for progressive web applications.
-* **App delivery** - App includes a build process.
-Assets are minimized and concatenated as appropriate.

 ## TODO
 - use tilt motion to flip
 - support cards with image